-Most of the things done in KBC run as background, asynchronous jobs.
+Most of the things done in Keboola Connection run as background, asynchronous jobs.
 For an overview of all jobs, running and finished, go to the Jobs section:

 Using the search box and advanced patterns you can easily find job based on various parameters.